GabrielFlores8227/Neovim-Config/README.md

 ![GIF](https://github.com/GabrielFlores8227/GabrielFlores8227/blob/main/global-assets/Neovim-Config/image.gif)

-This repository contains my personal Neovim configuration files.
+This repository contains Neovim configuration files.
 Neovim is a powerful text editor built as a modernized version of Vim.
 With this configuration, I have customized Neovim to enhance my coding and text editing workflow.

 ## ⚠️ Main Required Packages
 - Node.js